 Androgenic Alopecia is a hereditary and genetic condition that can cause baldness in as early as late teens and early ’20s for both men and women.
 With this condition, thinning of hair and rapid hair loss on the frontal scalp appear hard to cure.

 The particular research included 11 male patient participants with different degrees of baldness.
-Before PRP treatment started for the study, they all diagnosed positive during the hair pull test.
+Before PRP treatment started for the study, they were all diagnosed positive during the hair pull test.
 After the treatment, they gradually showed an average mean of 22.09 follicular unit improvement on hair volume and coverage for each session.
-When all treatment sessions are completed, the patients reported a positive review and satisfaction on PRP regarding improving the thickness, growth of hair follicles and minimizing hair loss.
+When all treatment sessions are completed, the patients reported a positive review and satisfaction on PRP regarding improving the thickness, growth of hair follicles, and minimizing hair loss.

-Many patients who have had a PRP treatment claimed that the procedure gave them satisfaction results and a positive review of the said treatment.
+Many patients who have had a PRP treatment claimed that the procedure gave them satisfactory results and a positive review of the said treatment.
 Likewise, many experts believe in the promising development and innovation of PRP treatment regarding treating hair loss.

 There has been a literary analysis of previous studies and research on the effectiveness of PRP in hair loss.
 The analysis was published in Aesthetic Plastic Surgery in June 2019.
 The researcher finds the promising result of PRP treatment to patients who have participated in each research.
 However, the literary analysis also advised caution when interpreting those studies because of the small number of participants and insufficient variables present.

 PRP in treating hair loss has been a controversial solution.
 Despite multiple research and studies made to prove the effectiveness of PRP, due to different conditions of each research held by various organizations, PRP’s effect is still considered inconclusive.
 But if you acknowledge the hundred positive reviews from actual patients, PRP is a hair loss solution.